ostadabbas/ScanAvaGenerationToolkit/README.md

 You can change the file being ran to either “genDescFromRRv3.py” or “genDescFromUni_v2.py”, depending on if you want the poses to come from RR or from uniform and independent random joint angles
 “genDescFromRRv3.py” or “genDescFromUni_v2.py”: All necessary parameters to edit are in the “USER PARAMS” section at the top of the code.

-“blender_folder_path”: Set this to the location of the “augmentation_code” folder of yours in the Discovery Cluster i.e.: ‘/home/sehgal.n/augmentation_code’
+“blender_folder_path”: Set this to the location of the “augmentation_code” folder of yours i.e.: ‘/home/sehgal.n/augmentation_code’

 “py35_package_path”: Set this to the location of the site packages for your py35 installation of miniconda (as discussed in previous section) i.e.: ‘/home/sehgal.n/miniconda3/envs/py35/lib/python3.5/site-packages’